MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/identity-access-management.md

 You can use various tools that provide centralized security within a Linux environment.
 Ensure that the tool meets your business and technical requirements.
 RHEL has a broad software compatibility list for security.
 You can integrate application-level security by using Azure-native Microsoft Entra ID, commercial open-source software solutions like Okta, SailPoint, or JumpCloud, or open-source project solutions such as Keycloak.
 There are also various security solutions at the operating system level.
 You can deploy several commercial solutions and open-source software projects in the cloud.

-## Design recommendations for Red Hat Identity Management
+## Design recommendations for Red Hat identity Management

 This section describes design recommendations for IAM in Azure landing zones for RHEL when you use Red Hat Identity Management (IdM) and Red Hat SSO.
 These services align with the Cloud Adoption Framework for Azure and Red Hat Infrastructure Standard Adoption Model.
 The recommendations extend the principles that you use to implement a hybrid-cloud deployment.

 Red Hat IdM provides a centralized way to manage identity stores, authentication, policies, and authorization in a Linux-based domain.
 Red Hat IdM natively integrates with Windows Server Active Directory and Microsoft Entra ID and is included with RHEL.
 If you extend your on-premises Active Directory to Azure, you can benefit from the Red Hat IdM-native Windows Server Active Directory trust capability.
 Similarly, if you adopt Microsoft Entra ID or use an alternate identity provider, you can use Red Hat IdM and Red Hat SSO for seamless integration.
 Red Hat SSO is a supported enterprise implementation of the Keycloak open-source project.
 It's provided at no extra cost with various Red Hat subscriptions, including Red Hat Ansible Automation Platform.
 Red Hat recommends that you implement Red Hat IdM within your RHEL deployment in Azure.
-The following diagram shows
+The following diagram shows a RHEL management subscription deployment.

 :::image type="content" source="images/rhel-identity-access-management/management-subscription.svg" alt-text="Diagram that shows a high-level depiction of a RHEL management subscription deployment." border="false":::